Jonathan2251/lbd/source/verilog.rst

 .. literalinclude:: ../lbdex/verilog/Makefile

-Since Cpu0 Verilog machine supports both big and little endian, the memory and cpu module both have a wire connectting each other.
+Since the Cpu0 Verilog machine supports both big-endian and little-endian
+modes, the memory and CPU modules communicate this configuration through
+a dedicated wire.

-The endian information stored in ROM of memory module, and memory module send the information when it is up according the following code,
+The endian information is stored in the ROM of the memory module.
+Upon
+system startup, the memory module reads this configuration and sends the
+endian setting to the CPU via the connected wire.

+This mechanism is implemented according to the following code snippet:

 .. rubric:: lbdex/verilog/cpu0.v
 .. code-block:: console